 *Special Project Group

-American Kia plant could produce the ‘iCar’
+American Kia plant was reportedly to produce the ‘iCar’

 Earlier this month, Korea Economic Daily TV said in an exclusive report that the Apple Car will be co-developed with Hyundai Motor Group.
-“Apple is in the process of negotiating and proposing cooperation with HMG to launch an Apple Car,” says the report (translated).
+“Apple is in the process of negotiating and proposing cooperation with HMG to launch an Apple Car,” read the report (translated).

 Apple wants to collaborate with Hyundai Motor Group for production of the Apple Car and to develop its battery.
 As a result, the development of the Apple Car’s battery may happen at a Hyundai or Kia facility in S. Korea.
 The launch should take place in 2027, as per that report.